ARRL Articles of Association

 In the event of a vacancy in the office of President, the First Vice President shall serve as President for the remainder of the term.
 In the event of a vacancy in the office of First Vice President, the Second Vice President shall serve as First Vice President.
 Other officer vacancies may be filled at any meeting of the Board of Directors.
 Should the President be absent or unable to act, the First Vice President shall preside at meetings of the Board of Directors, the Executive Committee, and perform the duties of the President.
 Should the First Vice President be absent or unable to act, the Second Vice President shall perform the duties of the First Vice President.

 No person shall be eligible for the office of Director, Vice Director, President, Vice President, or Treasurer who has not been a Full member of the League for at least four continuous years immediately preceding nomination and throughout the subsequent term of office, nor shall any person be eligible who has not held continuously during that period a valid authorization as a radio amateur in accordance with the applicable laws and regulations of the United States.
 No person shall simultaneously hold the office of President or Vice President and Director.
-No person shall be eligible for, or hold, the office of Director, Vice Director, President or Vice President whose business connections are of such nature that his or her influence in the affairs of the League could be used for his or her private benefit or would materially conflict with the activities or affairs of the League.
-The primary test of eligibility under this portion of the Article shall be full compliance with the Articles, Bylaws and Rules and Regulations of the League relating to ethics, elections and conflicts of interest.
+No person shall be eligible to serve, or to continue to serve as Director, Vice Director, President, Vice President or Treasurer unless they are at all times in full compliance with these Articles, the Bylaws and the Rules and Regulations of the League relating to ethics, elections and conflicts of interest, as determined in accordance with the Bylaws.

 No substantial part of the activities of our corporation shall be the carrying on of propaganda, or otherwise attempting to influence legislation, and our corporation shall not participate in, or intervene in (including the publishing or distribution of statements) any political campaign on behalf of any candidate for public office.
 Notwithstanding any other provision of these articles, our corporation shall not, except to an insubstantial degree, engage in any activities or exercise any powers that are not in furtherance of the purposes of our corporation.